 In verse 6, Jacob asks the shepherds if Laban is well: staial ben? (is he well?).
 The expression used here is stâ ben, meaning to be well.
 The verb stâ has come up many times in your reading, but you have not seen its full present indicative conjugation yet; take a moment to review it now:

 From the Grant Dizionari Bilengâl Talian-Furlan (GDBtf), here are more examples using the verb stâ: parcè stâstu li in pîts? (why are you standing there?), cîr di stâ fer cinc minûts (try to be still for five minutes), stâ in diete (to be on a diet), il miedi al à dite che tu âs di stâ tal jet par trê dîs (the doctor has said that you have to stay in bed for three days), cemût stâstu? (how are you?).
-In the sense of to be, stâ expresses a temporary physical or psychological condition, whereas jessi expresses a permanent quality.
+In the sense of to be, stâ expresses a temporary physical or psychological condition, whereas a permanent quality is expressed with jessi.

 In verse 7, Jacob says: al è ancjemò dì (it is still day) e no je ore di menâ dentri i nemâi (and it is not time to bring in the animals).
 He continues: imbeverait lis bestiis (give water to the beasts) e tornait a passon (and return to pasture).
 Both imbeverait and tornait are second-person plural imperative forms.